vdubois/aws-sdk-fluent-builder/README.md

 ## Goal

 The goal of this package is to simplify the use of the Javascript AWS SDK.
-It's a verbose one and sometimes the needs of developers are really simple.
-It was originally created in order to be used within serverless projects, especially for end-to-end testing of AWS lambdas.
+AWS SDK node module is a verbose one and sometimes the needs of developers are really simple.
+It was originally designed in order to be used within serverless projects, especially for end-to-end testing of AWS lambdas.

 It's an API based on the use of promises.